aragon/nest/grants/EmpowerTheDAO/roadmap.md

 ## Context and Background

+This document contains details of the milestones and deliverables for Empower The DAO Project 1.

 For previous discussions regarding the scope and plan for this project, please see this issue: https://github.com/aragon/nest/issues/165

 ## Milestones